matrix-org/matrix.org/content/twim-guide.md

 it may thus be advisable to share your news on the preceding (European) day.
 Sometimes life happens and the editors have to announce an earlier deadline on a best effort basis, but this is extremely rare.
-Usually, submissions will close at or shortly after 16:00.
-It is possible depending on the circumstances of the editor that submissions also remain open for a while longer.
-Whichever is the case, the editor will announce the fact that submissions have been closed via impersonating the TWIM bot.
+Usually, submissions close at, or shortly after, 16:00.
+The editor will announce that submissions have closed by impersonating the TWIM bot.

 After closing the entries, the editor does a last manual best-effort check if all submissions have been collected by the bot and assigned the right project or category, fixing any stragglers.